 The foreign exchange, or forex market has become extremely popular among active traders due to its extended hours, deep liquidity, and the availability of leverage.
 While it’s tempting to jump into the market headfirst, successful traders take the time to build and test robust trading strategies before placing any live trades.

 Let’s take a look at the five most popular and best forex trading strategies that work for the forex market and how you can build your own trading strategy around them.

-Trend following strategies involve identifying the direction and strength of a trend and placing a trade in the same direction as the underlying trend.
+The trend following, or simply the trend trading strategy identifies the direction and strength of a trend and places a trade in the same direction as the underlying trend.
 If the trend starts to weaken, traders may take some profit off of the table or close the entire trade until the trend resumes.
 The challenge is capturing enough of the trend to generate a profit and avoiding a whipsaw.